 To succeed, channel leaders need to harness new data, technology, tactics and techniques to ensure their channel is delivering genuine measurable business impact.

-For 2 years now, Kingpin has worked with Microsoft to build and execute a successful scalable, multi-region through-partner program for Microsoft Western Europe.
+For 2 years now, The Marketing Practice has worked with Microsoft to build and execute a successful scalable, multi-region through-partner program for Microsoft Western Europe.
 Microsoft has always relied on its partner network, as Microsoft transforms so does their partner system and this ecosystem has only grown in importance.
 Microsoft now has over 50,000 existing partners just in Western Europe

-Last week I was joined by Judit Nagypal, Partner Recruit Lead at Microsoft to discuss the ways that together, Microsoft and Kingpin have built a successful channel program.
+Last week I was joined by Judit Nagypal, Partner Recruit Lead at Microsoft to discuss the ways that together, Microsoft and The Marketing Practice have built a successful channel program.
 This blog summarises the content of the webinar.

 The key challenge for Microsoft is the enormous volume of partners they must consider.
 Communication is harder to maintain and monitor when speaking to such a large audience and keeping a connection can be challenging.
-Microsoft works with some big partners directly and some smaller partners indirectly through a bigger partner, while Kingpin provides them with the toolkit to manage and monitor these partners.
+Microsoft works with some big partners directly and some smaller partners indirectly through a bigger partner, while The Marketing Practice provides them with the toolkit to manage and monitor these partners.

 So, what can be learned from the success of their channel program?

 Choosing the right partners